sourceryinstitute/OpenCoarrays/FAQ.md

 such as the `-s` flag to show the underlying command, or the `-np <N>` flag to specify the number of images in the `cafrun` script and before any files such as Fortran source files or Coarray Fortran executables.

+## 7. When `install.sh` builds the GCC compilers, it takes forever (hours).
+How can I speed up the build? ##

+To increase the odds of success, `install.sh` defaults to a GCC bootstrap build, which builds a minimal compiler to build the ultimate compiler (not every version of GCC can build every other version of GCC).
+For a much faster build process that has a somewhat higher chance of failing, pass the `--disable-bootstrap` or `-z` argument and use more threads by passing, for example, `--num-threads -4` or `-j 4` to use four threads.
+In combination, these two recommendations can decrease the GCC build time from several hours to 15 or fewer minutes.

 [`install.sh`]: https://github.com/sourceryinstitute/OpenCoarrays/blob/master/install.sh
 [`INSTALL']: https://github.com/sourceryinstitute/OpenCoarrays/blob/master/INSTALL